moodleworkplace/moodle-tool_certificate/README.md

 ### Download the zip

 Visit the [Moodle plugins website](https://moodle.org/plugins/tool_certificate "Moodle plugins website") and download the zip corresponding to the version of Moodle you are using.
-Extract the zip and place the 'customcert' folder in the mod folder in your Moodle directory.
+Extract the zip and place the 'tool_certificate' folder in the mod folder in your Moodle directory.

 ## More information